Best Snowboards of 2020

 Best for Quality of Experience

 Its well-rounded performance leaves limited room for caveats.
 The main consideration for the Cadet is for riders with a larger boot size.
 Those wearing 10.5+ may get toe drag on deeper turns, even when riding the wide offering.
 Cosmetically, the top sheet is very susceptible to scratching.

 Why You Should Trust Us

 Our Tester Isaac Laredo has been snowboarding for the past 11 years.
-Ever since he started, every waking winter moment was spent, doing, thinking, or dreaming about snowboarding.
+Ever since he started, every waking winter moment is spent, doing, thinking, or dreaming about snowboarding.
 Since moving to Lake Tahoe, he has consistently ridden over 120 days a season and hopes to continue to increase that number.
-He brings expertise in board design and construction to our review.
+He brings expertise in board design and construction to this review.

 Related: How We Tested Snowboards